Erasmus of Formia: Documentation of his life

 The Acts of Saint Elmo were partly compiled from legends that confuse him with a Syrian bishop Erasmus of Antioch.
 Jacobus de Voragine in the Golden Legend credited him as a bishop at Formia over all the Italian Campania, as a hermit on Mount Lebanon, and a martyr in the Diocletianic Persecution.
-There appears to be no historical basis for his passio.
+There appears to be no historical basis for his passion.

 Account of life and martyrdom

 Erasmus was Bishop of Formia, Italy.
-During the persecution against Christians under the emperors Diocletian (284-305) and Maximian Hercules (286-305), he left his diocese and went to Mount Libanus, where he hid for seven years.
-However, an angel is said to have appeared to him, and counseled him to return to his city.
+During the persecution against Christians under the emperors Diocletian (284–305) and Maximian Hercules (286–305), he left his diocese and went to Mount Libanus, where he hid for seven years.
+Around that time, an angel was purported to have appeared to him, and counseled him to return to his city.

 On the way, he encountered some soldiers who questioned him.
 Erasmus admitted that he was a Christian and they brought him to trial at Antioch before the emperor Diocletian.
 After suffering terrible tortures, he was bound with chains and thrown into prison, but an angel appeared and helped him escape.

 He passed through Lycia, where he raised up the son of an illustrious citizen.
 This resulted in a number of baptisms, which drew the attention of the Western Roman Emperor Maximian who, according to Voragine, was "much worse than was Diocletian."
 Maximian ordered his arrest and Erasmus continued to confess his faith.
-They forced him to go to a temple of the idol, but along Erasmus's route all the idols fell and were destroyed, and from the temple there came fire which fell upon many of the pagans.

-These actions angered the emperor, who had Erasmus enclosed in a barrel full of protruding spikes and rolled down a hill.
-An angel healed him from these wounds.
+Angered, Maximian had Erasmus enclosed in a barrel full of protruding spikes and rolled down a hill.
+His survival is claimed to be the result of the intervention of an angel.

-When he was recaptured, he was brought before the emperor and beaten and whipped, then coated with pitch and set alight (as Christians had been in Nero's games), and still he survived.
-Thrown into prison with the intention of letting him die of starvation, Erasmus managed to escape.

-He was recaptured and tortured in the Roman province of Illyricum, after boldly preaching and converting numerous pagans to Christianity.
-Finally, according to this version of his death, his abdomen was slit open and his intestines wound around a windlass.
+A number of unreliable legends fill Erasmus' story.
+Though he was thrown into prison with the intention of letting him die of starvation, Erasmus managed to escape.
+He was recaptured and tortured in the Roman province of Illyricum, after preaching and converting numerous pagans to Christianity.
+According to the traditional account, he was disemboweled; his abdomen slit open and his intestines wound around a windlass.
 This version may have developed from interpreting an icon that showed him with a windlass, signifying his patronage of sailors.